westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 sd 11:0:1:0: [sde] Attached SCSI disk
 ```

-The disk can now be listed with tools such as *lsblk* and *lsscsi*.
+The disk can now be listed with tools such as *lsblk* and *lsscsi*:

 ```plaintext
 # lsscsi -g